dmorand17/terraform-network-basic/README.md

 The configuration creates the following network layout:

 - VPC: Uses the specified CIDR block
-- Public Subnets: First two subnets in the VPC CIDR range
+- Public Subnets: Number of subnets specified by `public_subnet_count` in the VPC CIDR range
-- Private Subnets: Second two subnets in the VPC CIDR range
+- Private Subnets: Number of subnets specified by `private_subnet_count` in the VPC CIDR range
 - NAT Gateway: Placed in the first public subnet
 - Internet Gateway: Attached to the VPC